NVFL/Markov-Chain-Model/README.md

 # A Markov Chain Model for Identifying Changes in Daily Activity Patterns of People Living with Dementia

 This repository contains the code for the statistical tests and algorithm described in the paper "[A Markov Chain Model for Identifying Changes in Daily Activity Patterns of People Living with Dementia](https://ieeexplore.ieee.org/document/10171194)".
+We have also included anonymized data.

 ## Dependencies

 In order to generate the datasets and run the statistical experiments and algorithm, your environment will need to contains the following main packages:

-- pandas 2.0.1
+- `pandas 2.0.1`
-- numpy 1.24.4
+- `numpy 1.24.4`
-- scipy 1.8.0
+- `scipy 1.8.0`

 ## Code